CARLA-Loc: Synthetic SLAM Dataset with Full-stack Sensor Setup in Challenging Weather and Dynamic Environments: Introduction

-The real-world datasets are hard to ensure data collecting under different environmental conditions while keeping the ego motion the same for SLAM performance comparison.
-Moreover, the existing simulation datasets rarely encompass both weather variations and dynamic scenes.
-The sensor configurations are not comprehensive either.
-To compare the overall SLAM performance on different weather conditions and the existence of dynamic objects.
-We propose CARLA-Loc, a synthetic dataset for SLAM performance evaluation in challenging scenarios with multiple built-in sensors built on CARLA simulator~\cite{pmlr-v78-dosovitskiy17a}.
-Under each map, multiple twin datasets are available, where varying weather and dynamic conditions are introduced while ensuring identical ego trajectories, facilitating the lateral comparison of SLAM algorithms.
-We have conducted experiments on various state-of-the-art visual-based and LiDAR-based SLAM algorithms using our dataset, yielding more quantified localization and mapping result for comparison.
+One of major disadvantages of real-world datasets is ensuring consistent data collection across different environmental conditions while maintaining identical ego motion for quantitative SLAM performance evaluations.
+Additionally, existing simulation datasets often fail to cover both weather variations and dynamic scenes comprehensively, and their sensor configurations may not be extensive.
+To address these gaps and facilitate a comparative analysis of SLAM performance under diverse weather conditions and in the presence of dynamic objects, we introduce CARLA-Loc.
+This synthetic dataset, designed for SLAM performance evaluation in challenging scenarios, incorporates multiple built-in sensors and is developed using the CARLA simulator~\cite{pmlr-v78-dosovitskiy17a}.
+Within each map, CARLA-Loc provides multiple twin sequences, introducing varying weather and dynamic conditions while ensuring identical ego trajectories.
+This design enables a direct evaluation on the robustness of SLAM algorithms.
+Our experiments with various state-of-the-art visual-based and LiDAR-based SLAM algorithms on this CARLA-Loc have yielded quantified localization and mapping results, offering a comprehensive framework for performance comparison.

 The main contributions of this work are: \begin{itemize}